wxs/eccv-art/content/pieces2019/errant/index.md

 title: "Errant: The Kinetic Propensity of Image"
 year: 2018
 artist: "Hector Rodriguez"
+thumb: "thumb.png"
-banner: "errant_L.png"
+banner: "image1.jpg"
 arturl: "http://concept-script.com/Errant"
 ---

-Errant: The Kinetic Propensity of Images is a project about the automatic analysis and visualization of motion in the cinema.
+_Errant: The Kinetic Propensity of Images_ is a project about the automatic analysis and visualization of motion in the cinema.
 It consists of a two-channel video projection.
 The left channel shows the decomposition of the optical flow of a shot into basic motion patterns.
 These motions are extracted using